serokell/blog-posts/Typed Template Haskell/article.md

 Just like we had untyped splices such as `$foo`, now we also have typed splices, written as `$$foo`.
 In this section, we will see how to define and splice typed Template Haskell code.

-We reiterate one point mentioned in our previous article: in GHC 8, the usage of splices may require parentheses or not.
+We reiterate one point mentioned in our previous article: before GHC 9, the usage of splices may require parentheses or not.
 For instance, if `foo` came from a qualified import, then you'd need to write `$$(Foo.foo)` instead.
 In GHC 9, the parser is more relaxed and will not require parentheses in such situations.

 ## Example: calculating prime numbers